Which Battery Lasts the Longest?

 A battery generates current through a chemical reaction, where new chemicals are formed on both sides of the battery.
 In general, the more chemicals a battery has that can change into other chemicals, the longer it lasts, and this is partly what explains why alkaline batteries have a slight chemical advantage over their non-alkaline counterparts.

 A great way to expand this experiment would be testing how a battery’s expiration date affects how long it lasts.
 Do older batteries perform more poorly?
-Test the same brand and type of battery, but test individual batteries with a range of expatriation dates.
+Test the same brand and type of battery, but test individual batteries with a range of expiration dates.
 You could even investigate which type of battery technology—alkaline or non-alkaline—will give a battery a longer shelf life!

 Warning is hereby given that not all Project Ideas are appropriate for all individuals or in all circumstances.
 Implementation of any Science Project Idea should be undertaken only in appropriate settings and with appropriate parental or other supervision.
 Reading and following the safety precautions of all materials used in a project is the sole responsibility of each individual.
 For further information, consult your state’s handbook of Science Safety.